Dark Matter annihilation energy output and its effects on the high-z IGM: The DM Clustering

 We use the substructure mass function proposed by \cite{Giocoli}, because it also considers the evolution of the substructure in time, due to the combined effects of gravitational heating and tidal stripping in the potential well of the main halo.
 These effects will tend to erode the subhaloes, which are the remnants of the haloes accreted by the host halo.
 As was found by these authors, the mass loss (to the smooth component of the main halo) of subhaloes can be approximated by an exponential decay of the subhalo mass on a characteristic timescale that is proportional to the dynamical time of the main halo.

 Explicitly, the unevolved subhalo mass function (that considers all subhaloes with the mass they had when they were accreted) is universal, and is given by:

 with $\alpha = 0.8$ and $N_{0}=0.21$.
-These values were calibrated using the GIF \cite{Kauffmann} and GIF2 \cite{Gao} simmulations, as well as resimulations done by \cite{Dolag}.
-Here, $m_{v}$ represents the unevolved subhalo mass (the mass that the halo had when it was accreted) and $M_{0}$ represents the present-day host mass.
+These values were calibrated using the GIF \citep{Kauffmann} and GIF2 \citep{Gao} simulations, as well as resimulations done by \cite{Dolag}.
+Here, $m_{v}$ represents the unevolved subhalo mass (the mass that the halo had when it was accreted) and $M_{0}$ represents the present-day host mass. { As a caveat of this formula we mention that the GIF simulation considered DM particles of $1.4\times 10^{10}M_{\odot}h^{-1}$, the GIF2 of $1.73\times 10^{9}M_{\odot}h^{-1}$ and the Dolag resimulations of $1.3\times 10^{9}M_{\odot}h^{-1}$, and therefore, for smaller masses (down to the free-streaming mass), the functional form of equation (2) may no longer hold.}

 To account for time evolution, the authors find the following relation between the mass of a subhalo at time $t$ (given that it was accreted at time $t_{m}$), and its unevolved mass:

 where $m_{sb}$ is the evolved mass and $\tau(z)$ is the characteristic mass loss time, given by